Climate change in Washington: Seattle's Climate Action Plan and the Kyoto Protocol

 Seattle's fourth plan is to extend the city's leadership.
 Seattle's second largest department, Seattle Public Utilities, will evaluate its own greenhouse gas emission inventory and create a reduction target and action plan.
 Seattle plans on purchasing carbon-offset projects to compensate emissions from all business-related air travel by City employees.
 Seattle also plans to launch a campaign to encourage all City employees to reduce climate pollution not only on the job but also at home.
 Also, a new Department of Executive Administration green team will assess, and decide on whether to purchase climate friendly products, such as super-efficient "80-plus" computers and servers.

 Seattle's fifth plan is to inspire action.
 The Seattle Climate Partnership will provide employers with resources for assessing their climate pollution and implementing strategies for reducing emissions.
 The Department of Neighborhoods will launch a Neighborhood Climate Protection Matching Fund to help promote and finance neighborhood based projects that are geared towards reducing emissions and climate pollution.

 As of October 2007, the city of Seattle released that they have exceeded their goal reducing emissions to 8 percent of 1990 levels.
 There are 218 cities that have joined Mayor Nickels in a campaign to reduce emissions to at least 7% of 1990 levels.
 Even though the United States as a whole has not ratified the protocol, if all cities meet their goal, the joint reduction of emissions from the 219 cities, representing 44 million people, is equivalent to reductions from the United Kingdom, the Netherlands and the Scandinavian countries combined, says Denis Hayes, co-chairman of the mayor's Green Ribbon Commission on Climate Protection, which released the plan.
 Although Seattle is exceeding their goal of reducing GHG emissions, population growth fueled with their resistance to alternate methods of transportation is threatening their Kyoto goals.

 For a cap and trade situation or even a tax to be truly effective they need to affect the individuals of the populations.
 Applying a tax to gas would greatly reduce the population's willingness to drive and make alternatives to drive more attractive.
-Also incentives to purchase hybrid cars, use biodiesel, and other climate friendly alternatives will greatly reduce fossil fuel dependence and use.
+Also, there are incentives to purchase hybrid cars, use biodiesel, and other climate friendly alternatives will greatly reduce fossil fuel dependence and use.